Alonso-del-Arte/blackjack/CONTRIBUTING.md

 I need help with internationalization (i18n).
 If you know the terminology for blackjack specifically or playing cards generally in a language other than English, I could use your help.
-See the src/i18n folder.
+See if the src/i18n folder has a CardNaming or GameMessages file bearing the ISO-639 code of a language you speak and write as a suffix ("en" for English is treated as a default in this project).

 I also need help from experienced blackjack players with [the game rules document](GameRules.md) and [the game variants document](Variants.md), verifying